vincentbarr/vincentbarr.github.com/lists.md

 ---
 layout: page
-title: "Reading List"
+title: "Lists"
-permalink: reading-list/
+permalink: lists/
 ---

+# Reading List

+The only list that I have for you right now.

 ##Current